Beyond Semantic Understanding: Preserving Collaborative Frequency Components in LLM-based Recommendation: The Proposed FreLLM4Rec Approach

 FreLLM4Rec is designed for practical deployment at scale.
 The G-LPF preprocessing has complexity $\mathcal{O}(K \cdot |\mathcal{E}_{\text{item}}| \cdot d)$, where $K$ is the polynomial order, $|\mathcal{E}_{\text{item}}|$ is the number of edges in the sparse item graph, and $d$ is the embedding dimension.
 This preprocessing represents a one-time cost that is amortized across the entire training process.

 The TFM module adds $\mathcal{O}(B \cdot d \cdot T \log T)$ computational cost per layer, where $B$ is the batch size, $d$ is the hidden dimension, and $T$ is the sequence length.
-This complexity is asymptotically smaller than the Transformer's $\mathcal{O}(B \cdot T^2 \cdot d)$ self-attention complexity.
+This complexity is asymptotically smaller than the Transformer's $\mathcal{O}(B \cdot T^2 \cdot d)$ self-attention complexity and the feed-forward network's $\mathcal{O}(B \cdot T \cdot d^2)$ complexity.
+Empirical timing analysis (detailed in Appendix~\ref{app:timing_analysis}) confirms that TFM introduces minimal overhead (approximately 3\% increase in training time) while achieving substantial performance improvements.
 Consequently, FreLLM4Rec maintains the same scalability characteristics as standard LLM architectures while providing frequency-aware corrections.